+Student-Athlete Name:

-dent-Athlete Name: nt/Legal Cust odian Name: the Student-Athlete and Parent/Legal Custodiar information sheet, I am aware of the following in tes Informatio udent-Athlete Initials Parent/Legal Custodian Initials Please Initial Chest pain with exercise should be reported to my parents, my coaches or a medical professional if one is available.
-Please Initial Please Initial Dizziness, lightheadedness or fainting with exercise or just after exercise should be reported to my parents, my coaches or a medical professional if one is available.
-Please Initial Please Initial Palpitations (skipping, irregular or extra beats) during athletics or cool down periods after athletic participation should be reported to my parents, my coaches or a medical professional if one is available.
-Please Initial Please Initial A history of murmur or other known cardiac abnormalities should be reported as a part of the preparticipation sports physical Please Initial Please Initial A family history of sudden, unexpected death before age 50 or inheritable cardiac disease should be reported as a part of the preparticipation sports physical.
-Please Initial Please Initial I/my child will need written permission to participate in athletics from a medical professional should warning signs or abnormalities be noted on preparticipation sports physical.
-Please Initial Please Initial I realize that further testing for cardiac disease may be necessary if warning signs or abnormalities are noted on preparticipation sports physical.
-Please Initial ignature of Stude nt-Athlete Sign nature of Parent/Legal Custodian Date Dat e
+ter reading the e information sheet, I am aware of the following information: Student-Athlete Initials Parent/Legal Custodian Initials Chest pain with exercise should be reported to my parents professional if one is available. s, my coaches or a medical Dizziness, lightheadedness or fainting with exercise or jus my parents, my coaches or a medical professional if one i Palpitations (skipping, irregular or extra beats) during athl athletic participation should be reported to my parents, my if one is available.
+A history of murmur or other known cardiac abnormalities preparticipation sports physical s should be reported as a part of the A family history of sudden, unexpected death before age should be reported as a part of the preparticipation sports I/my child will need written permission to participate in atl should warning signs or abnormalities be noted on prepar I realize that further testing for cardiac disease may be necessary if warning signs or abnormalities are noted on preparticipation sports physical.